Common Names

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

-Studies on whether garlic can reduce cholesterol or lower blood pressure are mixed, but other data suggest it may help reduce some cardiovascular risk factors, stimulate the immune system, or protect against some cancers.
+Studies on whether garlic can reduce cholesterol or lower blood pressure are mixed, but other data suggest it may help reduce some cardiovascular risk factors.

-Processing may reduce the active compounds found in garlic products.
-For example, garlic powder and garlic essential oil do not contain allicin or ajoene, the compounds believed to have cholesterol-reducing and blood-thinning properties.
+Processing may reduce active compounds found in garlic products.
+For example, garlic powder and garlic essential oil do not contain allicin or ajoene, compounds believed to have cholesterol-reducing and blood-thinning properties.

 Patients taking warfarin or other blood thinners should ask their doctor before taking garlic supplements.

-Evidence on whether garlic can reduce the risk of gastric and colorectal cancers is mixed.
-Garlic has been associated with a decreased risk for some other types of cancer as well, but there is no evidence that it can treat cancer. -
+Evidence on whether garlic can reduce risk of gastric and colorectal cancers is mixed. - To treat infections

-Lab experiments and small studies in humans suggest that garlic stimulates the immune system and has antimicrobial activity, but it is unclear whether it can treat infections.
+Data suggest garlic can stimulate the immune system, but it is unclear whether it can treat infections.

 - Headache